| java.lang.Object | ||

 Should be zero for fixed-focus cameras

-Units: See android.lens.info.focusDistanceCalibration
+Units: See android.lens.info.focusDistanceCalibration for details

 Range of valid values: